Lightning-AI/litgpt/README.md

 1. Remove all abstraction layers and have single file implementations.
 2. Guarantee Apache 2.0 compliance to enable enterprise use without limits.
-3. Optimized every detail of every model to get the fastest performance possible to lower cost and training speeds.
+3. Optimized each model architectural detail to maximize performance, reduce costs, and speed up training.
-4. Config based for highly-optimized recipes.
+4. Highly-optimized recipe configs we have tested at enterprise scale.

 &nbsp;